juancarlucci/Eventures/README.md

 To view: clone this repo.

-On the terminal run: rails server
+On the terminal run: rails server.

 You will be able to create a new user.

 Click on the profile tab to see events.

 Click on the + "plus" circle next to any event to add events to your personal list.

 ![image of app, Eventures-profile](readme-assets/eventure-profile.png "Eventures")